 Families that manage to remain together may still find that the conflict situation presents serious challenges to their normal functioning.
 In some cases, the power of parents and older relatives to offer protection is disproved through children's personal experiences of harassment, arrest and punishment by military forces, which family members are totally unable to prevent.
-Such occurrences, it is believed, cause children to question the structure of the family unit and the authority of parents and other adult figures, including teachers.35 This may lead into a deeper questioning of the value system of the wider society.
-Residents of Jaffna, for example, commonly express anxiety that the conflict has created doubt amongst the young about moral codes.
-According to local commentators this is leading, in turn, to an increase in antisocial behaviour and in crimes such as robbery and sexual abuse.
+Such occurrences, it is believed, cause children to question the structure of the family unit and the authority of parents and other adult figures, including teachers.36 This may lead into a deeper questioning of the value system of the wider society.
+Residents of Jaffna, for example, commonly express anxiety that the conflict has created doubt amongst the young about moral codes which, in turn, is leading to an increase in anti-social behaviour and in crimes such as robbery and sexual abuse.

 3.1.3.
-Female-headed households.
+Female-Headed Households